simple-container-com/welder/docs/docs/howto/deployment-tasks.md

     When pipe is invoked directly from `welder.yaml`, environment variables are set through `env` within `deploy` section in contrast to `bitbucket-pipelines.yml` file where there is an additional `variables` section added to `pipe`.

-To allow running `spinnaker-deploy` pipe locally you will need to provide a valid `SLAUTH_OVERRIDE_TOKEN` environment variable, so that the pipe actually works from your local machine.
+To allow running `mycompany/deploy:latest` pipe locally you will need to provide a valid `TOKEN` environment variable, so that the pipe actually works from your local machine.
 This can be done using a `local` profile and a task that generates the token: